a2stuff/a2d/res/notes/testplan.md

   * File > Open, File > Get Info, File > Rename..., Special > Lock..., Special > Unlock..., and Special > Get Size are enabled.
 * Launch DeskTop.
 Close all windows.
 Verify that File > New Folder..., File > Close Window, File > Close All, and everything in the View menu are disabled.
 * Launch DeskTop.
 Open a window.
 Verify that File > New Folder..., File > Close Window, File > Close All, and everything in the View menu are enabled.
-* Delete the LOCAL/SELECTOR.LIST file from the startup disk, if it was present.
-Launch DeskTop.
-Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are disabled.
-Add a shortcut.
-Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are now enabled.

-* Launch DeskTop.
-Create a shortcut, "menu and list" / "at boot".
-Create a second shortcut, "menu and list", "at first use".
-Create a third shortcut, "menu and list", "never".
-Delete the first shortcut.
-Verify that the remaining shortcuts are "at first use" and "never".
-* Launch DeskTop.
-Create a shortcut, "list only" / "at boot".
-Create a second shortcut, "list only", "at first use".
-Create a third shortcut, "list only", "never".
-Delete the first shortcut.
-Verify that the remaining shortcuts are "at first use" and "never".
-* Launch DeskTop.
-Delete all shortcuts.
-Create a shortcut, "list only" / "never".
-Edit the shortcut.
-Verify that it is still "list only" / "never".
-Change it to "menu and list", and click OK.
-Verify that it appears in the Shortcuts menu.

 * Launch DeskTop.
 Open 3 windows.
 Close the top one.
 Verify that the repaint is correct.
 * Launch DeskTop.
 Close all windows.
 Press an arrow key multiple times.
 Verify that only one volume icon is highlighted at a time.